Prague uprising: Legacy

 Memorial statue of a fallen barricade defender at Barricade Bridge in Prague.

 As "the greatest military action of the Czechs for freedom and national independence fought on their own territory," (Note: Pynsent points out that this is a true but weak statement, because the Czech lands had not been the site of major armed insurrection either before 1945 or afterwards.) in the words of journalist Jindřich Marek, the Prague uprising became a national myth of the new Czechoslovak republic and the subject of much literature.

 The Western Allies' failure to liberate Prague was seen as emblematic of their lack of concern for Czechoslovakia, first demonstrated by the Munich Agreement.
 It also served as a blow to democratic forces within the country who opposed Czechoslovakia's drift towards communism in the years after the war.
-It was not forgotten that Stalin had opposed the Munich Agreement and Prague's liberation by the Red Army turned public opinion in favour of communism.
+It was not forgotten that Stalin had opposed the Munich Agreement and the Red Army' entry into Prague turned public opinion in favour of communism.
 (Note: This took place in spite of multiple instances during the Red Army's advance into the country where Soviet soldiers committed rape and stole from the Czech civilian population.)
-Few Czechs were aware of the demarcation line agreement between the Western Allied and Soviet forces, allowing communists to accuse the American forces of "having remained a cowardly or cynical onlooker while Prague was struggling for life," in the words of Hungarian historian Stephen Kertesz.
-According to British diplomat Sir Orme Sargent, the Prague uprising was the moment that "Czechoslovakia was now definitely lost to the West."
+Few Czechs were aware of the demarcation line agreement between the Western Allied and Soviet forces, allowing communists to accuse the American forces of "having remained a cowardly or cynical onlooker while Prague was struggling for life", in the words of Hungarian historian Stephen Kertesz.
+According to British diplomat Orme Sargent, the Prague uprising was the moment that "Czechoslovakia was now definitely lost to the West."

 In 1948, the government of Czechoslovakia was toppled by a Communist coup d'état.
 Following the coup, Czechoslovakia became a communist state aligned with the Soviet Union until the Velvet Revolution in 1989.
 The Communist government attempted to discredit the Czech resistance, which was considered a threat to Communist legitimacy, by purging or arresting former resistance leaders, and distorting history, for instance overstating the role of the working class in the uprising (Note: In fact, the majority of those killed were from the petite bourgeoisie and less than a fifth were working-class.) and inflating the number of Red Army soldiers killed in Prague.
 (Note: Communist sources give between 400 and 500 Red Army soldiers killed, which is more than an order of magnitude over that estimated by the best sources.
 Such inflation is often accompanied by rhetoric similar to Bartošek's statement that, on 9 May, "the alliance of the fraternal peoples of the Soviet Union and Czechoslovakia [was] sealed in blood.")